-(e.g., Broccoli) with an arbitrary combination of words, instances, and further sub-queries.
-When processing the query, this co-occurrence is restricted to the segments identified in the pre-processing step described in Section 2.2 above.
+KB+Text extends ordinary KB search by the special occurswith predicate.
+This predicate can be used to specify co-occurrence of a class (e.g., plant) or instance (e.g., Broccoli) with an arbitrary combination of words, instances, and further sub-queries.
+When processing the query, this co-occurrence is restricted to the segments identified in the pre-processing step described in Sect.
+2.2 above.

-A user interface, like the one shown in Figure 1, guides the user in incrementally constructing queries from this language.
+A user interface, like the one shown in Fig. 1, guides the user in incrementally constructing queries from this language.
 In particular, a visual tree-like representation of the current query is provided after each keystroke, along with hits for that query and suggestions for further extensions or refinements.